SeunTemiye/Cyclistic-bike-share-analysis/README.md

 This project dives into how **casual riders** and **annual members** use Cyclistic bikes differently.
 The goal is to help Cyclistic grow by turning more casual users into committed annual members.
 To get there, I followed the six-step data analysis process: **Ask, Prepare, Process, Analyze, Share, and Act**.

----

 ## Business Task

 > **How do annual members and casual riders use Cyclistic bikes differently?**
 > My task was to uncover insights that could shape a smart marketing strategy to increase annual memberships.

----

 ## Data Source

-* 12 months of trip data from Cyclistic
+* 12 months of trip data from Cyclistic [Divvy Trip Data](https://divvy-tripdata.s3.amazonaws.com/index.html)

----

 ##  Data Cleaning Steps